BernieO/calcardbackup/README.md

 8. Find your backup in directory `backups/`.

-9. Advanced: have a look at `examples/hook.example`, if you need to run own commands at certain stages of calcardbackup.
+9. **Advanced**: if you need to run own commands at certain stages of calcardbackup, have a look at `examples/hook.example`.

 ## Interested in more details?